Fl1tzi/microdeck/README.md

 # dach-decker

-A Stream Deck software for extensive configuration
+Dach-Decker (eng. roofer) is a software to configure your Stream Deck with an easy to use configuration file.